Gaurav7506/review-sentiment-analysis/README.md

 countVect_imdb.pkl: Pickled CountVectorizer used for text vectorization during model training.

-templates/: Directory containing HTML templates for rendering the web pages.
+templates/: Directory containing HTML templates for rendering the web pages..

 home.html: HTML template for the home page with the input form.